Executive Director

 2. Collaboration Project: Next, we’ll invite you to work on a short project that reflects the type of work you’ll do, offering insights into our team-oriented approach.

-3. Meet the Manager: The next step includes a conversation with the Hiring Manager, allowing you to learn more about the role and the team you may join.
+3. Meet the Founder: The next step includes a conversation with the Founder, allowing you to learn more about the role and the team you may join.

-4. Board Panel: A conversation with members of our Board of Directors to explore alignment with our strategy and governance.
+4. Committee Syncs: Conversations with members of our Board of Directors and the hiring committee to explore alignment with our strategy and governance.

-5. Team Panel: A discussion with Adventure Scientists’ internal team, giving you a chance to connect with potential colleagues and experience our collaborative culture.
+5. Team Connect: A discussion with Adventure Scientists’ internal team, giving you a chance to connect with potential colleagues and experience our collaborative culture.

-6. Founder Connection: An in-person meeting/hike/activity with our Founder, where you’ll experience the spirit that drives our mission.
+6. In-person Connection: An in-person meeting/hike/activity with our Founder, where you’ll experience the spirit that drives our mission.

 Throughout the process, we’ll keep you updated so you’ll always know what to expect.
 Typically, the entire hiring process spans 4 to 8 weeks.